-If you are interested in what’s happening to plant and animal populations in your community, either on a seasonal or long-term basis, turn your interest into a valuable community science project.
+Interested in what’s happening to plant and animal populations in your community, either on a seasonal or long-term basis?
+Turn your interest into a valuable record of information and a community-based science project.

 We offer the capacity for many observers to collect data at the same sites, and on the same plants and animal species, as part of a Local Phenology Project.

 Develop a network of agencies interested in monitoring phenology in service of management goals, science questions, or outreach and education programming.
 Phenology Networks are ways to share meaningful programming and provide a connection with like-minded groups of volunteers and scientists.